lschooley3/readMeBuilder/README.md

 ## License

-Something Cool is covered under the MIT license.
+Project Title is covered under the Apache license.